raspberrypilearning/getting-started-with-guis/en/step_8.md

     ![Display my name](images/display-my-name.png)

---- collapse ---
+--- hints ---

----
-title: My name didn't appear!
----
+--- hint ---

-Make sure that you have defined the function `say_my_name` near the top of your program after the `import` statement, and that you've set the `PushButton` `command` argument to call that function.
+- Defined a function `say_my_name` near the top of your program after the `import` statement.
+- Set the `PushButton` `command` argument to call that function.

+--- /hint ---

+--- hint ---

 ```python
 from guizero import App, Text, TextBox, PushButton